Falafel with black beans! Yeah, we’re kind of crazy about falafel over here and always looking for more ways to enjoy it.

 - Store leftovers covered in the refrigerator up to 3-4 days.
 To freeze, either freeze once baked and cooled OR before baking.
 Then add to a freezer-safe container and freeze up to 1 month.
 Reheat in a 375 degree F (190 C) oven until warmed through.

-*Nutrition information is a rough estimate for 1 of 12 falafel without extra sauces or sides.
+*Nutrition information is a rough estimate for 1 falafel without extra sauces or sides.